zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    Listen for remote connections using the native Broker protocol.

-   :a: an address string on which to accept connections, e.g.
+   :param a: an address string on which to accept connections, e.g.
       "127.0.0.1".
 An empty string refers to INADDR_ANY.

-   :p: the TCP port to listen on.
+   :param p: the TCP port to listen on.
 The value 0 means that the OS should choose
       the next available free port.

-   :retry: If non-zero, retries listening in regular intervals if the port cannot be
+   :param retry: If non-zero, retries listening in regular intervals if the port cannot be
           acquired immediately.
 0 disables retries.
 If the ZEEK_DEFAULT_LISTEN_RETRY environment variable is set (as number of seconds), it overrides any value given here.